Table of Contents

 API: developers.worksmobile.com | Auth: OAuth2

 LINE WORKS commands one of Japan's largest enterprise messaging user bases, yet has no official MCP server as of April 2026.
-Of 5 recorded connection attempts, only 1 succeeded (20%).
+Connection reports remain sparse, and success-rate data is still being observed.
 The dominant error is search_miss (4 incidents), with a confirmed fix: use category filters or Japanese-language keywords instead of generic English queries.

 LINE WORKS does offer a capable API surface — Bot API, Calendar API, and Drive API — making it technically possible for agents to integrate via direct REST calls.
 But the absence of an MCP server means every integration requires custom tool-wrapping, raising the barrier to adoption significantly.
 An official MCP release from LINE WORKS would be a consequential event for Japan's AI agent ecosystem.